Summer Camp Help & FAQs.

 What does the price of camp include?

-The prices listed next to each camp include just about everything your camper needs while at camp; food, lodging, and a ton of fun activities!
-Our specialty classes have additional charges that will be applied when you register your camper for camp.
-The only additional expense is spending money for the store.
-Consider putting an additional amount in your camper’s camp store account.
+The prices listed next to each camp include everything your camper needs while at camp: food, lodging, and tons of fun activities!
+The only additional expense (optional) is buying items from the camp store.
+Consider adding funds to your camper’s camp store account.

 Where do the campers stay?

 All campers stay in either the Timber or Cascade Village.
-The boys and girls campers stay in their own village.
-Each cabin can sleep up to 8 people and has a private shower room and a private bathroom.
+The boys' and girls' campers stay in their own villages.
+Each cabin can sleep up to 8 campers and has a private shower room and a private toilet room.
 The campers sleep in bunk beds.
 A mattress is provided, but each camper should bring their own bedding and pillow.
 The cabins are supervised by a counselor who lives in the cabin with the campers.

 What does a typical day look like for my camper?

 Each day at camp is filled with new adventures.
-While some details may change during the week, here is a peak at a typical day at camp.
+While some details may change during the week, here is a peek at a typical day at camp.

 What is the food like at camp?

-Our chef and kitchen team serves three vegetarian meals a day.
+Our chef and food service team serve three lacto-ovo-vegetarian meals a day.
 Each meal is served buffet style.
-After more than 60 years of camp we have learned how to prepare food that kids love to eat and nutritionally balanced.
-While the food quality at camp is excellent, we know that not every meal will please the taste of every camper.
-At each meal we provide options so that no camper leaves the meal hungry.
-If your camper has not enjoyed a vegetarian diet before, we think they will be surprised with how great the food is.
-Some of our favorite meals include macaroni and cheese, home-made pizza, pancakes with fresh berries and whipped cream, and our famous cinnamon rolls on Saturday morning!
+After almost 70 years of camp, we have learned how to prepare food that kids love to eat and is nutritionally balanced.
+While the food quality at camp is excellent, we know that not every meal will please every camper.
+At each meal, we offer options so no camper leaves hungry.
+If your camper has not enjoyed a vegetarian diet before, we think they will be surprised by how great the food is.
+Some of our favorite meals include macaroni and cheese, homemade pizza, and pancakes with fresh berries and whipped cream.

-Will the camp be able to work with the dietary restrictions of my camper?
+Will the camp be able to accommodate my camper's dietary restrictions?

 How do you ensure my camper’s safety at camp?

-Many of the activities at camp incur a certain level of inherent risk.
-However, Sunset Lake does all we can to ensure your camper’s safety.
-High risk areas, such as challenge course, horseback riding and waterfront are led by trained and certified staff members.
-A minimum of two staff members are present at each activity area at all time.
-As an accredited member of the American Camp Association we adhere to the very highest standards of camp safety and must maintain accreditation through regular onsite visits.
-Our safety record is reviewed each year and adjustments to our camp program are made when necessary.
-Each of our staff members 18 and over are background screened.
+Many camp activities involve a certain level of inherent risk.
+However, Sunset Lake does all it can to ensure your camper’s safety.
+High-risk areas, such as the challenge course, horseback riding, and waterfront, are led by trained and certified staff members.
+A minimum of two staff members are present at each activity area at all times.
+As an accredited member of the American Camp Association, we adhere to the very highest standards of camp safety and must maintain accreditation through regular onsite visits.
+Our safety record is reviewed each year, and adjustments to our camp program are made when necessary.
+Each of our staff members aged 18 or older undergoes background screening.

 I noticed you are a Christian camp.
 Will you push your religion on my camper?

 We are proud to be a Seventh-day Adventist Christian camp, and therefore teach Christian values from the Bible in our camping programs and activities.
 We also hire mature Christian staff who we expect will model a Godly lifestyle that we hope campers will want to emulate.
-Each day begins with a short worship and time learning from the Bible.
-Each evening we share a continued drama that highlights the week’s theme.
-Throughout the week, we will give campers the opportunity to make a decision to follow Jesus Christ, and if they wish, indicate a desire to prepare for baptism at a future date.
-However, we recognize that it is a personal choice to become a Christian and fully respect each individual's decision.
-We do not force, manipulate or use scare tactics to try and make someone do something they don't want to do.
-We respect the role you play as the guide of your camper and will always seek to be a partner with you in his or her development.
+Each day begins with a short time of worship and time spent learning from the Bible.
+Each evening, we share a continued drama that highlights the week’s theme.
+Throughout the week, we will give campers the opportunity to decide to follow Jesus Christ and, if they wish, indicate a desire to prepare for baptism at a future date.
+However, we recognize that becoming a Christian is a personal choice and fully respect everyone’s decision.
+We do not force, manipulate, or use scare tactics to try and make someone do something they don't want to do.
+We respect the role you play as the guide of your camper and will always seek to be a partner with you in your camper's development.
 You will be informed of each decision your camper makes at camp and will be free to follow this up as you see fit.
-We provide resources that you can use to continue your camper’s spiritual journey.
+We provide resources to help you continue your camper’s spiritual journey.

 Do I have to be a Seventh-day Adventist to attend your camp?

 No!
-We love the fact that nearly 50% of our campers are either from other faith traditions or from no religious background at all.
-At Sunset Lake you belong, no matter who you are or where you come from.
+We love that nearly 50% of our campers are from other faith traditions or have no religious background.
+At Sunset Lake, you belong, no matter who you are or where you come from.

 What are the primary spiritual themes shared at camp?

-During your camper’s camp journey from our Base Camps to Summit Camps we hope to address four central topics.
+During your camper’s camp journey from our Foothills Camps to Summit Camps, we hope to address four central topics.
 1.)
 Our identity as a child of God.
 2.)
-The of joy belonging to the family of God.
+The joy of belonging to the family of God.
 3.)
-Our purpose as a disciple of Jesus.
-4. How to become a Christian leader.
+Our purpose as disciples of Jesus.
+4.)
+How to become a Christian leader.

 What do Seventh-day Adventists believe?

-The Seventh-day Adventist Church presents a picture of Jesus that is simple, relevant for today and filled with hope for the future.
+The Seventh-day Adventist Church presents a picture of Jesus that is simple, relevant for today, and filled with hope for the future.
 We believe that the death and resurrection of Jesus is the only source of salvation and that through faith in Jesus, His righteousness covers our sin.
 Eternal life is a gift that we don’t deserve and cannot earn.
-We believe that man was created perfect in the Garden of Eden and that after sin came into the world, it has been God’s singular goal to restore us to face to face communion with Him.
-We believe that God has set aside the seventh-day of the week as a day of worship and has invited us to experience a taste of heaven during this 24 hour period of time.
+We believe that man was created perfect in the Garden of Eden and that after sin came into the world, it has been God’s singular goal to restore us to face-to-face communion with Him.
+We believe that God has set aside the seventh day of the week as a day of worship and has invited us to experience a taste of heaven during this 24-hour period.
 As Seventh-day Adventists, we live in the joyful expectation that Jesus is coming soon.
 As we wait, we believe this hope should shape our actions towards a broken and hurting world.
 It is our desire to share the good news of Jesus’ soon return in both words and deeds.

 How can I communicate with my camper while they are at camp?